KNeugent/kNN-BinaryStars/README.md

 * best score = 0.9339; This is essentially the error and can be estimated using the set of known stars.

 Finally, I applied this k-NN model to the 3698 unclassified red supergiants and produced the results below.

+### A few notes ...
+An important part of training a ML algorithm that I *did not* do as part of this process was to overfit and then regularize my k-NN classifier.
+However, since my dataset was small and it was easy to visualize the final result (see below), I was able to manually inspect the results and add a "sanity check" for consistency.
+For example, if my final k-NN classifier predicted that stars with little to no extra flux in the UV were consistently being classified as binaries, I would know that something had gone wrong with my method.
+Instead, the results were as expected and I am confident that my model did not overfit the test data such that the actual data could not be well represented by the results.

 ### Results